Vincent-Therrien/image-registration/README.md

 # Challenge 2: Image Registration

 This project has been created as part of an internship application process at GHGSat.
-It comprises an image registration program, a test suite, a build compiled for the ARM platform, and a Docker container.
-More precisely, the repository is organized in the following subdirectories:
+It comprises an image registration program, a test suite, and information on how to use them an the ARM platform More precisely, the repository is organized in the following subdirectories:
 - **data** contains images to demonstrate and test the application.
 - **docs** contains the source files for building the documentation using